Tag Archives: Power Metal

 Tyrant were like lightning: they only struck once.
 Like so many other New Wave Of British Heavy Metal hopefuls, the Gloucestershire band only released a solitary 7″ single in 1983 before riding off into obscurity.
 It’s a shame the band never did more because the A-Side track Hold Back The Lightning is totally righteous: galloping power metal with anthemic, folky vocals that are a larynx-shredding mix of High ‘N’ Dry Joe Elliott and Trouble’s Eric Wagner.
 This was the first song I listened to in 2023 because I wanted to start my year off in suitably heroic and chest-beating fashion.
 Mission accomplished.

 Helloween – Why?
+(Song Review)

 “In these lonely days I need your answer”